sagemath/sage/src/doc/en/reference/references/index.rst

             *A robust implementation for solving the S-unit equation and several applications.*
             :arxiv:`1903.00977`

 ..
-[AJL2011] \S. Ariki, N. Jacon, and C. Lecouvey.
-             *The modular branching rule for affine Hecke algebras of type A*.
-             Adv.
-Math.
-228:481-526, 2011.

-..
-[Aki1980] \J. Akiyama. and G. Exoo and F. Harary. *Covering and packing in
-             graphs.
-III: Cyclic and acyclic invariants*.
-Mathematical Institute of the Slovak Academy of Sciences.
-Mathematica Slovaca vol 30, n 4, pages 405--417, 1980

-..
 [Al1947] \A. A. Albert, *A Structure Theory for Jordan
             Algebras*.
 Annals of Mathematics, Second Series, Vol. 48,